|

 System Requirements

-This utility works properly on Windows XP/2003/Vista only when you logged on as user with Administrator privileges.
+This utility works properly on Windows XP, Windows 2003, Windows Vista, Windows 2008, Windows 7, Windows 8, and Windows 10 - only when you logged on as user with Administrator privileges.

 You can also use this utility for recovering network passwords under Windows 98/ME.